Field Strategy Coordinator

 2. Work on things together with locals

-This can be slower but… Global church from Paul’s passage on the body 1 Corinthians 12:12-31.
+This can be slower, but it’s a global church from Paul’s passage on the body, 1 Corinthians 12:12-31.
 The purpose of maturity is NOT independence but interdependence.
-What does the Western/Korean/etc. church NEED from the majority world church?
-Missions is not US to THEM, it is reciprocal, teams go both ways!
+What does the Western/Korean/etc. What does the church need from the majority world church?
+Missions are not US to THEM; it is reciprocal.
+Teams go both ways!
 We cannot give without receiving.
 We NEED each other!

 3. Work toward clear quality communication between all partners